briantkennedy/ubuntu-setup/README.md

 # ubuntu-setup

-Scripts for setting up an ubuntu system.
+Custom stuff I've done to an ubuntu system.

-An attempt to mitigate the pain of rolling forward every 6 months to the new bleeding edge version.